+91- 880-029-9652

 Common Gait Problems

-• High stepping gait-This is seen in patients with weak dorsiflexors ( unable to bring foot towards the shin) or in cases of foot drop (peroneal nerve injury).
+• High stepping This is seen in patients with weak dorsiflexors ( unable to bring foot towards the shin) or in cases of foot drop (peroneal nerve injury).
 Patients use a high stepping gait to clear the foot off the ground and to produce forcible dorsiflexion of the foot.

 • Antalgic gait – It is also known as a painful gait.
 The patient walks into the clinic with a limp due to any traumatic or systemic painful condition of the lower limb or back.

-• Parkinson’s gait/ Festinating gait – Patients with Parkinsonism have difficulty maintaining the center of gravity within the base of support i.e. area in between both legs.
-So these patients either have a slow sluggish gait maintaining a center of gravity within the steps or fast stepping gait to catch up with the center of gravity that lies ahead (out of the base) because of stooping posture.
+• Parkinson’s gait/ Festinating gait – Patients with Parkinsonism have difficulty maintaining the center of gravity within the base of support i.e. area between both legs.
+So these patients either have a slow sluggish gait maintaining a center of gravity within the steps or a fast stepping gait to catch up with the center of gravity that lies ahead (out of the base) because of stooping posture.

 • People can have Altered Gait Patterns as a result of muscle insufficiencies/ biomechanical abnormalities as seen in tibialis posterior insufficiency cases.
 A patient walks or runs with a hyperpronated foot which predisposes the individual to other abnormalities above or below the joint.